MUSHROOMS

 • The official state mushroom of Minnesota is the morel.

-• The official state mushroom of Oregon is the Pacific golden chanterelle.
+• The official state mushroom of Oregon is the Pacific Golden Chanterelle.

 • Kennett Square, Pennsylvania is the Mushroom Capital of the World and home to the Phillips Mushroom Museum.
 The museum was established in 1972, and chronicles 3 generations of the mushroom-farming Phillips family.

 One portabella mushroom has more potassium than a banana.
 White and crimini mushrooms are also good sources of potassium.
 Potassium helps the human body maintain normal heart rhythm, fluid balance, and muscle and nerve function.
-(USDA)

 The largest living organism ever found is a honey mushroom, Armillaria ostoyae.
 It covers 3.4 square miles of land in the Blue Mountains of eastern Oregon, and it's still growing!